GoodPrior/CRoutines/README.md

 3. Output variable (C here) should be constructed beforehand.
 And a PUT(C) is used to post output to the workspace.

 ## Documentation and Implementation
-These macros greatly facilicate production, but they are compactly implemented.
-Therefore it's convenient to describe the usage of each macro and make sure users understand what's behind.

 The key implementation is through (1) [Blitz++](http://sourceforge.net/projects/blitz/), a powerful (and the best IMO) array template in C++.
 (2) The mex function mexGetVariable(), mexPutVariable().